Maker-Rat/ERC_Hackathon_2023/README.md

 **Section4: Seven Segment Display and Buzzer**
 Implementation of the Seven Segment display and Buzzer using Arduino and resistors of 220 ohms each.

-Arduino:
+**Arduino :**
 Although we have minimised the use of Arduino, it was required to receive data from ROS (Robotics Operating System).
 We tried to use ic555 for buzzer, but were unable to crack the given cases.

 # Mechanical
-This rover is made to remove mines form the ground.
-It uses a drill which revolves around mine to remove soil around the mine.
-Then the two arms are sent inside the hole to get under the mine and lift it up.
-This rover has tracks to move around which work independently for it to make turn.
-It has long rod extension in front to detect mines inside ground.
+The presented design for the rover is intended to loosen up the soil to remove mines form the ground.
+It has a rotary attachment at the front which has a drill like rod that revolves around the mine to loosen the soil around the mine.
+Then the two flat arms are sent inside the hole to get under the mine and lift it up and out of the ground.
+This rover has tracks to move around which work independently through a differential drive mechanism enabling it to maneuver tricky paths.
+It has long rod-like extension in front that will hold the sender and detector coils to detect mines inside the ground.